-In its own interests, the international proletariat cannot took quietly on while the Italian labor movement is being A suggestion made by the IV.
+In its own interests, the international proletariat cannot look quietly on while the Italian labor movement is being annihilated.
+A suggestion made by the IV.
 Congress of the Communist International has therefore led to the formation of a Provisional Committee, under the chairmanship of comrade Clara Zetkin, for the purpose of carrying on the fight against Fascism on an international basis, and aiding the victims of Fascism.
 The committee appeals to the international proletariat to organize defensive action against the Fascist regime of murder, and relief action for the victims among the brave Italian working class.
-It will be the task of all proletarian organizations, regardless of political tendency, to fulfil this international duty
+It will be the task of all proletarian organizations, regardless of political tendency, to fulfil this international duty as a point of honor.